zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

     ```

 :::{note}
-    Set LD_LIBRARY_PATH to /opt/rocm/lib if required during the build.
-Additional examples can be found in the MIGraphX repo under the examples/ directory.
+    Set `LD_LIBRARY_PATH` to `/opt/rocm/lib` if required during the build.
+Additional examples can be found in the MIGraphX repository under the `/examples/` directory.
 :::

 ### Tuning MIGraphX